-Cassidy Rainwater was very familiar with the area around Moon Valley Road as her family once owned land not far from the last place she was reportedly seen, according to a former neighbor.
+Cassidy Rainwater was very familiar with the area around Moon Valley Road as her family has owned land adjacent to the last place she was reportedly seen for decades, according to a former neighbor.

 This case broke wide open after the FBI received a tip from an anonymous source who had evidence of a partially clothed woman being held in a cage and tortured on the dark web.
 A source close to the investigation says the FBI used software that uses pixels and matches skin tones and contacted the Dallas County Sheriff's Office on September 16th after finding a possible match to Cassidy's missing person's report.

 The source, who wishes to remain anonymous, says police became suspicious of Phelps when they interviewed him on September 16th "because he was acting weird."
 They walked to the back of the cabin and saw meat hooks in the bathroom through a window.
 Law enforcers then asked a judge for a search warrant.